-The key aim of any medical center and any doctor is to have a happy and satisfied client.
-Communication skills are fundamental when talking about medicine and customer services.
+The key aim of medical center and any doctor is to have a happy and satisfied client.
+Therefore, communication skills are fundamental when talking about medicine and customer services.
 A successful medical business is built on trust and communication both between staff and, of course, doctors and patients.
-That is why understanding the critical notions of communication in the healthcare industry is a must-have for any doctor.
+That is why understanding the critical notions of communication in healthcare is a must-have for any doctor.

-The doctor-patient relationship has to be developed and maintained, and that is not the most straightforward task.
+The doctor-patient relationship must be developed and maintained, which is not the most straightforward task.
 However, as it is a must, a good doctor has no choice but to learn the main communication rules with patients and patient relationship management.
 It is almost as important as having a higher medical education.
 But, sure, much easier!

-At least, we have prepared this article to make you feel comfortable while talking to patients and managing the healthcare business.
-Let's learn how to satisfy patients with quality medical service and effective, friendly communication.
+At least we have prepared this article to make you feel comfortable while talking to patients and managing the healthcare business.
+So let's learn how to satisfy patients with quality medical service and effective, friendly communication.

 #2 How to become a good doctor